vancegroup/vr-jugglua/README.markdown

 that provide their own methods of introspective help, for seamless use with "help()"

-See the `examples.lua` and `test.lua` files for some instructive examples, or do the following in your Lua interpreter:
+See the `examples.lua` and `test.lua` files for some instructive examples.
+Naturally, you can (and are encouraged to) do the following in your Lua interpreter:

     require("help")
-    help(help) -- naturally :)
+    help(help)

 License
 -------